 - Fade Range Selection

 - Set Fade In Length

 - Fade In

 - Set Fade Out Length

 - Fade Out

-- Remove Last Capture
+- Tag Last Capture: This will allow you to enter a "tag" (text string) for all of the Sources created in the most recent recording take.
+For example you might make a note of a "Good Take" or "Bad Take" here.
+You can later sort Sources by their Take name in the Editor -> Source List

+- Remove Last Capture: this deletes all the Regions and Source Files created in the most recent recording take.
+NOTE: this operation is destructive: it actually deletes the file and saves the disk space.
+So only use this option when you are sure you don't want that take!

 - Edit Point >

 - Change Edit Point

 - Change Edit Point Including Marker

 - Snap Mode >

 - No Grid

 - Grid

 - Magnetic

 - Next Snap Mode

 - Next Snap Choice

 - Previous Snap Choice

 - Next Musical Snap Choice

 - Previous Musical Snap Choice

-• Snap to >
+- Snap to >

 - Snap to CD Frame

 - Snap to Timecode Frame

 - Snap to Timecode Seconds

 - Snap to Timecode Minutes

 - Snap to Seconds

 - Snap to Minutes

 - Snap to One Twenty Eighths

 - Snap to Sixty Fourths

 - Snap to Thirty Seconds

 - Snap to Twenty Eighths

 - Snap to Twenty Fourths

 - Snap to Twentieths

 - Snap to Sixteenths

 - Snap to Fourteenths

 - Snap to Twelfths

 - Snap to Tenths

 - Snap to Eighths

 - Snap to Sevenths

 - Snap to Sixths

 - Snap to Fifths

 - Snap to Quarters

 - Snap to Thirds

 - Snap to Halves

 - Snap to Beat

 - Snap to Bar

 - Snap to Mark

 - Snap to Region Start

 - Snap to Region End

 - Snap to Region Sync

 - Snap to Region Boundary

 - Tempo

 - Set Tempo from Region = Bar

 - Set Tempo from Edit Range = Bar

 - Smart Object Mode: More here

+- Show Automation Lane on Touch: When this is enabled, then clicking on any knob control (such as an EQ knob, compressor knob, or plugin's knob) will immediately show the associated Automation lane in the editor for that control.
+This is especially convenient when dealing with a plugin with many parameters, and you don't want to dig through the menus to find the associated automation lane.

-- · Lua Scripts
+- Lua Scripts

 - Script Manager: see Scripting

 - (presets configurable from Script Manager)

-- Preferences: More here
+• Preferences: More here